Reading Dream of the Red Chamber

 A sentimental girl sought to repay a “debt of tears” to a young man with a penchant for female companions in a complex web of family and social relationship.

 This is the theme of China’s fascinating and best-loved story, Dream of the Red Chamber or Dream of Red Mansions (Hung Lou Meng), written by Tsao Hsueh-chin in the 18th Century.

-The narrative revolves around Jia Pao-yi the hero and his relationship with his many pretty maids and female relatives and friends, in particular the sensitive and frail cousin-love Lin Tai-yi.
-The novel describes in minute details the day-to-day happenings inside the ducal mansion of the Jia clan with its endless number of kinsfolk and servants, organised into a rigid hierarchy controlled by a dictatorial but benign matriarch.
+The narrative revolves around handsome, young Jia Pao-yi and his relationship with his many pretty maids and female relatives and friends, in particular the sensitive and frail cousin-love Lin Tai-yi.
+In minute details, the author describes the day-to-day happenings inside the ducal mansion of the Jia clan with its endless number of kinsfolk and servants that are organised into a rigid hierarchy controlled by a dictatorial but benign matriarch.

-A surreal atmosphere infused the interaction of the main characters as they kept up appearances with lavish spendings while the family's financial and political fortune declined.
-Servants and relatives all dipped their hands into the river of silver flowing out of the mansion.
-The well-fed and idle masters and ladies went through their daily pampered routine without a thought.
-When the crash came, it was terrifying and tragic.
+A surreal atmosphere infused the interaction of the main characters as they keep up appearances with lavish spendings while the family's social and political fortune declines.
+Servants and relatives all dip their hands into the river of silver flowing out of the mansion.
+The well-fed and idle masters and ladies go through their daily pampered routine without a thought.
+When the crash comes, it is terrifying and tragic.

 Dream of the Red Chamber has been the subject of endless reading and literary study by scholars and fishermen, politicians and woodcutters, disproving parents and romance-starved young girls.

-The latest school of thought comes from Red China ("red" means different things to different Chinese – for ordinary individuals it denotes luck; for rich merchants it refers to popular prostitutes and courtesans; for religious folk, it stands for the red dust of the material world, and for the Communist it is the signature colour of their ideology).
+The latest school of thought comes from Red China (“red” means different things to different Chinese – for ordinary individuals it denotes luck; for rich merchants it refers to popular prostitutes and courtesans; for religious folk, it stands for the red dust of the material world, and for the Communists it is the signature colour of their ideology).

 In a comprehensive English translation published by the government-sponsored Foreign Language Press, the publishers wrote: “A Dream of Red Mansions (the translators' title) is a book about political struggle, a political-struggle novel.”